Dar es Salaam Rapid Transit

-Dar es Salaam Rapid Transit also known as UDART (Shirika la Usafiri la Dar es Salaam la Mwendokasi, in Swahili) is a bus rapid transit system that began operations on 10 May 2016 in Dar es Salaam, Tanzania.
+Dar es Salaam Rapid Transit also known as UDART (Shirika la Usafiri la Dar es Salaam la Mwendokasi) is a bus rapid transit system that began operations on 10 May 2016 in Dar es Salaam, Tanzania.

 Overview

 Shirika la Usafiri Dar es Salaam limited (UDA) began operations of UDA Rapid Transit Public Limited Company (UDART) on 10 May 2016.
 As of August 2017, the UDART fleet of buses carries an average of 179,000 Dar es Salaam commuters daily, serving the local community by providing safe and dependable passenger transportation.
 The firm was formed in Tanzania under the company legislation on December 19, 2014.

 The transit system consists of 6 phases and the construction of the first phase began in April 2012 by the Austrian construction company Strabag International GmbH.
 Construction of the first phase was completed in December 2015 at a total cost of €134 million funded by the African Development Bank, World Bank and the Government of Tanzania.
 The first phase of the project has a total length of 21.1 kilometers with dedicated bus lanes on three trunk routes with a total of 29 stations.
 The first Phase of the system is operated by The Usafiri Dar es salaam Rapid Transit (UDA-RT) under the surveillance of the Land Transport regulatory authority (LATRA) Currently, the route is serviced by a fleet of 140 Chinese built Golden Dragon buses, providing express and local service for over 20 hours daily from 04:30 am to 12:00 midnight.
 In September 2022, BRT Fleet size had increased to 210.

+Phase II operates along the Gerezani–Mbagala corridor through Kilwa Road.
+Operations are conducted by Mofat Company Limited under a 12-year contract awarded by the Dar Rapid Transit Agency (DART).
+Passenger services and trial operations began in 2025 using compressed natural gas (CNG) buses.